s32x/anirip/README.md

 **2) (for Daisuki support)** Install and correctly configure [`PHP`](http://windows.php.net/download/) (5.6.xx).
 Specifically, make sure to follow [this guide](https://github.com/K-S-V/Scripts/wiki#installing-php-for-dummies-windows-only) and use the ```php.ini``` file provided in the guide.

 **3) (for Crunchyroll support)** Install [`rtmpdump`](https://github.com/K-S-V/Scripts/releases).
-To use ANIRip on Crunchyroll you will need a patched rtmpdump that supports Handshake 10.
+To use anirip on Crunchyroll you will need a patched rtmpdump that supports Handshake 10.

-**4)** Clone the `ANIRip` repository or [download the latest release](https://github.com/sdwolfe32/ANIRip/releases).
+**4)** Clone the `anirip` repository or [download the latest release](https://github.com/sdwolfe32/anirip/releases).

-**5)** `cd` into the `ANIRip` repository directory and execute the following commands:
+**5)** `cd` into the `anirip` repository directory and execute the following commands:
 ```
 $ go get
 $ go generate
-$ go build -o ANIRip.exe
+$ go build -o anirip.exe
 ```

-**6)** Feel free to move `ANIRip` wherever you'd like, as it is a CLI you should be able to call it as such as long as it's in a relative directory/in your path.
+**6)** Feel free to move `anirip` wherever you'd like, as it is a CLI you should be able to call it as such as long as it's in a relative directory/in your path.

 **7)** Try a few of the usage commands listed above...

-Note : When I say "Install", I mean you need to set these executables up in your PATH OR relatively next to ANIRip.exe so that ANIRip can access them directly from the command line.
+Note : When I say "Install", I mean you need to set these executables up in your PATH OR relatively next to anirip.exe so that anirip can access them directly from the command line.

 ## Disclaimer
 This repo/project was written as an educational intro to web-scraping and network analysis.
 It is provided publicly as a an open source project for nothing other than educational purposes.
 I do not take responsibility for how you use this software nor do I recommend you use it in any way that may infringe on Crunchyroll or Daisuki as a business.